Navid-Ishaq/az-104-labs/[09] Create an SMB Azure file share and connect it to a Windows VM using the Azure portal.md

 By completing this lab, users gain hands-on experience in integrating **Azure Storage**, **Compute**, and **File Services**, and they develop an understanding of **enterprise file sharing**, **resource management**, and **backup strategy** using Azure-native tools.

 ---
+---
+---

+## 🌐 Real-World Scenario: **"The Curious Cloud Explorer Builds a Shared File System"**

+Naveed, the ever-curious **CloudOps Engineer** at **TechWaveNaveed**, received a request from the HR department.
+They needed a **shared folder** accessible by all team members working from a virtual desktop environment.
+The requirement was simple: a central place to **upload, modify, and restore documents** — without relying on traditional on-premises file servers.

+To solve this professionally and efficiently, the Curious Cloud Explorer decided to implement a cloud-native solution using **Azure File Share** backed by **SMB protocol**, connected to a **Windows Virtual Machine**.

+---

+### 🚀 Step 1: Laying the Foundation – **Create a Storage Account**

+Naveed started by provisioning a **Storage Account** named `stcloudtrainproshare01` in the **East US** region.
+He selected **Locally Redundant Storage (LRS)** for cost efficiency and ensured it was configured for **standard performance** — perfect for transactional workloads.

+> 📌 *Why?* A **Storage Account** acts as the container for all storage services including **Azure Files**, enabling a cost-effective and scalable solution for shared access.

+---

+### 📁 Step 2: File Sharing Magic – **Create an Azure File Share**

+Inside the storage account, Naveed created a **File Share** named `qsfileshare` and selected the **Transaction-optimized tier** to enhance small file operations like open/read/write — ideal for shared HR documents.

+He uploaded a test file `qsTestFile.txt` as a placeholder to simulate real usage.

+> 📌 *Why?* **Azure File Share** provides a centralized, managed location for hosting files that can be accessed over **SMB** from multiple machines or users.

+---

+### 💻 Step 3: Building the Workspace – **Deploy and Access the VM**

+To access the file share securely, he spun up a **Windows Server 2019 Virtual Machine** called `vm-ncloudedge-win01` in the same region.
+After configuring **RDP**, **HTTP**, and admin credentials, he downloaded the **RDP file**, logged into the VM, and prepared it for mounting the file share.

+> 📌 *Why?* A **Virtual Machine** allows internal users to access the **file share** using standard Windows file explorer or mapped drives, just like in an office environment.

+---

+### 🔗 Step 4: Connect the Dots – **Map File Share to VM**

+From the Azure portal, Naveed navigated to the file share, selected “**Connect**”, and generated a **PowerShell script**.
+Back inside the VM, he ran the script in **PowerShell**, instantly mapping the share to a drive letter (e.g., Z:).

+> 📌 *Why?* The mapping gives the user a familiar experience — accessing files from **Windows Explorer** without needing to know about Azure infrastructure.

+---

+### 🕐 Step 5: Snapshots & Recovery – **Test Backup and Restore**

+Naveed modified `qsTestFile.txt` from the VM and saved changes.
+He then used **Azure Snapshots** to capture the current state of the file.
+After creating another snapshot, he tested the **Restore** feature by reverting the file to its original version.

+Later, using **File Explorer** inside the VM, he right-clicked the file > Properties > **Previous Versions**, confirming that **backup and recovery** worked like a charm!

+> 📌 *Why?* **Snapshots** are essential for data protection and audit recovery scenarios where a user accidentally deletes or corrupts shared files.

+---

+### 🧹 Step 6: Wrap Up – **Resource Cleanup**

+Once the validation was complete, the CloudOps engineer cleaned up all resources under `rg-learntech-naveed` to avoid unnecessary billing — always a best practice!

+---

+### ✅ Final Result

+Naveed successfully deployed a **cloud-native file sharing solution** for HR without needing any physical infrastructure.
+His setup was **scalable**, **resilient**, **secure**, and **easy to restore** — everything a modern business demands from its IT team.

+---
+---
+---
+## Comic-Style Summary: **“Files in the Cloud, Accessed with Style!”**

+### 🎯 The File-Sharing Mission Begins

+Our favorite **Curious Cloud Explorer**, **Naveed**, received a new task at **LearnTechCloud**.
+The HR team needed a **secure, shared folder** that employees could access from a **Windows VM**.
+No more emailing documents back and forth!
+Naveed, ready with his virtual cape, decided to take this mission to the **Azure skies**.

+---

+### 🧱 Step 1: Building the Cloud Basement

+First things first!
+Naveed created a **Storage Account** named `stlearntechnaveed01` with **Locally Redundant Storage (LRS)**.
+This was like creating a big digital warehouse to keep all the files safe.
+Then, he added a **File Share** called `qsfileshare`, perfect for team collaboration.

+> “Now we’ve got cloud shelves to put the files on!” thought the explorer proudly.

+---

+### 💻 Step 2: Bringing the Windows Worker

+To make those files accessible, Naveed deployed a **Windows Virtual Machine** named `vm-ncloudedge-web01`.
+This machine acted like an office computer — but in the cloud.
+Once it was ready, he connected to it using **Remote Desktop Protocol (RDP)** and opened the doors to the cloud warehouse.

+---

+### 🔗 Step 3: Connect and Drive!

+Inside the Azure portal, Naveed clicked **Connect** on the file share and copied a **PowerShell script**.
+Back in the VM, he ran the script and—voila!—a **Z: drive** appeared with `qsfileshare`.
+It was like plugging in a USB drive, but way cooler… and virtual!

+---

+### 📝 Step 4: Snapshots to the Rescue

+After uploading and editing a text file named `qsTestFile.txt`, the TechWaveNaveed admin took a **snapshot** — a mini time-machine backup.
+He then changed the file and took another snapshot.
+Wanting to test recovery, he restored the file from the first snapshot and—boom!—the original version was back!

+> “Snapshots are like save-points in a video game,” he joked.
+“One click and you’re back in time!”

+---

+### 🧹 Step 5: Clean-Up Time

+Once everything was tested and working, the CloudOps engineer deleted all the resources under `rg-learntech-naveed`.
+He smiled, knowing he had built a secure, cloud-powered **file-sharing solution** without a single server in the office.

+---

+### ✅ Mission Status: SUCCESS!

+Yes, **Naveed completed his task successfully**!
+He gave the HR team a **reliable, scalable, and recoverable** file system that lives in the cloud.
+And most importantly, he proved once again that curiosity, combined with **Azure skills**, can turn complex problems into simple cloud solutions.

+---
+---
+---

 **🌐 Practical Scenario: Simplifying File Access Across Remote Teams with Azure**

 ---